Bedok: Parks

-The parks in the area include Bedok Town Park, located beside the Pan Island Expressway between Bedok North Road and Bedok Avenue 3, and the Bedok Reservoir Park alongside Bedok Reservoir.

-Bedok Town Park park has been designated with the code 9V-0005 by the international Parks On The Air award program, and so is regularly 'activated' by Amateur radio operators using portable equipment.
+The parks in the area include Bedok Town Park, located beside the Pan Island Expressway between Bedok North Road and Bedok North Avenue 3, and the Bedok Reservoir Park alongside Bedok Reservoir.
+Bedok Town Park has been designated with the code 9V-0005 by the international Parks On The Air award program, and so is regularly 'activated' by Amateur radio operators using portable equipment.

 Politics

 In early days, Bedok has been heavily organized into several constituencies over the years, and by 1976, a namesake Bedok Constituency was carved from Siglap Constituency with Sha'ari Tadin being the first MP for the area.
 Towards the end of 1980s as its population grew rapidly and with the introduction of the Group Representation Constituency (GRC) scheme, the electoral boundaries were redrawn to include the namesake GRC while other constituencies of the planning area were organized into GRCs of Aljunied GRC, Eunos, Marine Parade and Tampines while retaining other constituencies such as Joo Chiat and Fengshan.
 In 1997, Bedok GRC become the present-day East Coast GRC following the addition of Changi (until 2025 with the creation of Pasir Ris-Changi GRC) in the recent redistricting of constituencies, along with most of other Bedok constituencies.
 As of 2025, Bedok has been represented under three different constituencies: Aljunied GRC (northern Bedok along with Kaki Bukit and Bedok Reservoir), East Coast GRC (divisions covering most of Bedok, Joo Chiat, Siglap and Bayshore), and Marine Parade-Braddell Heights GRC (Frankel and Kembangan divisions).

 Since 1988, the Workers' Party had frequently contest there in the areas of Bedok including the aforementioned GRCs.
-Their first victory was in 2011 election when WP won Aljunied GRC, capturing the northern areas of Bedok under the flagship of then-secretary general Low Thia Khiang and its present secretary-general Pritam Singh, who took charge of the Eunos division.
+Their first victory was in the 2011 election when WP won Aljunied GRC, capturing the northern areas of Bedok under the flagship of then-secretary general Low Thia Khiang, who took charge of the Bedok Reservoir-Punggol division, and its present secretary-general Pritam Singh, who took charge of the Eunos division.
 Despite this, PAP had still retained the other constituencies albeit only by narrow margins.

 The areas of Bedok has also been under charge by many prominent ministers including Maliki Osman, Lee Yock Suan, Raymond Lim and Lim Swee Say, former Senior Minister S. Jayakumar, previous speakers Tan Soo Khoon and Abdullah Tarmugi, and Deputy Prime Minister Heng Swee Keat.
-As of 2025, East Coast was led by minister Edwin Tong and other four MPs Jessica Tan Soon Neo, Tan Kiat How, Dinesh Vasu Dash and Hazlina Abdul Halim, while Marine Parade-Braddell Heights was overseen by Muhammad Faishal Ibrahim, who returned to that GRC (then as Marine Parade GRC back in 2006) after representing Nee Soon GRC from 2011 to 2025.
+As of 2025, East Coast was led by minister Edwin Tong and other four MPs Jessica Tan Soon Neo, Tan Kiat How, Dinesh Vasu Dash and Hazlina Abdul Halim, while Marine Parade-Braddell Heights was overseen by Muhammad Faishal Ibrahim, who returned to that GRC (then as Marine Parade GRC back in 2006) after representing Nee Soon GRC from 2011 to 2025, until his sudden resignation on 20 July 2026.